bradcerasani/bradcerasani.me/entries/A-Dance-With-Sinatra.md

 ```
 # A-Dance-With-Sinatra.md
 title: A Dance With Sinatra
-excerpt: Learning to program with Ruby and Sinatra.
+excerpt: Adventures in programming with Ruby and Sinatra.
 date: 2013-09-20
 tags: general
 --